Chang & Diamond, APC: San Diego Chapter 7 Bankruptcy Lawyers

 A successful Chapter 7 bankruptcy process discharges most of your secured and unsecured debts, including debts related to

-But some debts cannot be discharged, and you’ll need to continue paying them after bankruptcy.
+However, some debts cannot be discharged, and you must continue paying them after bankruptcy.
 Those debts include court or government-imposed levies such as

-Regardless of these outstanding debts, the discharge of most of your debt can offer significant relief from the burden of debt, giving you the opportunity to begin to rebuild your finances without the added weight.
+Regardless of these outstanding debts, the discharge of most of your debt can offer significant relief from the burden of debt, allowing you to begin to rebuild your finances without the added weight.

-How Our San Diego Bankruptcy Lawyers Can Help You
+How Our San Diego Bankruptcy Law Firm Can Help You

 At Chang & Diamond, we are committed to helping you regain control of your life and get back on track with your financial goals.